frankittech/personal-details-form/README.md

 # personal-details-form
-This is just as ample form.
+This is just a sample form.